LazycoderAayu/Paper-portfolio/README.md

 # Paper-portfolio
-- ### A paper like portfolio made by inspiration from MIRANDA
+- ### A paper like portfolio made by inspiration from MIRANDA website i have just amde it's clone but the code is written by me
 #
 - ###  Gsap | locomotive | ScrollTrigger | Canva's | Html | css | js
 #